fizzed/stork/README.md

     or more console and/or daemon JVM/Java apps that users will execute -- as well as the companion scripts to run those scripts across numerous operating systems (e.g. starting your daemon at boot, running as a true service on Windows).
+This process is repeatable and consistent across whatever build system you're using -- by being built as a library with build tool integration via plugin.

  2. Assembly - package your application into a well-defined, canonical application layout with a consistent location for your launcher scripts, jars, config files, and miscellaneous distributable dependencies and docs.
+You can either use some of the provided build tool plugins or use a standard "assembly" approach in your build tool to meet the defined layout guidelines.
+    This assembly is a universal package that is ready for install and deployment on any operating system.

  3. Deployment - rapidly deploy your assembly to one or more systems via a fabric-based installer.
 Or in future versions, convert your assembly tarball into an operating system specific installer (e.g. a .dmg for OSX or .msi/.exe for Windows).
+Think of your assembly as a well defined tarball -- where tools can easily be created to distribute your app in various ways.
+Hopefully, this is where the open source community can help!

-By standardizing the layout of your Java-based application, you will find developers, system administrators, and end-users are all on the same page with how to interact with your apps
+By standardizing the layout of your Java-based application, you will find developers, system administrators, and end-users are all on the same page with how to interact with your JVM-based apps.

-### Why are Uber/Fat jars not recommended?
+### Why are Uber/Fat jars not recommended for *most* applications?

 An Uber/Fat jar is where all dependencies are merged into a single jar.
 There are several reasons why Stork suggests avoiding this approach.
 First, if you